Bring Sleep Back

 - Keep naps to short bouts (approximately 15 minutes) and earlier in the day.
 If you’re napping for sleep replacement, allot yourself 2 to 2 ½ hours to get into a full cycle of deep and light sleep.

-Here are two top tips from the Living Well Eating Smart Wellness Team of registered dietitians for creating an environment conducive for sleep:
+Here are two top tips from our be well™ with Big Y® registered dietitian team for creating an environment conducive for sleep:

 - Make your bedroom a comfy, sacred space for sleep.
 This way every time you lie on your bed, your brain and body are primed for sleep.